freeshrugsxd/qgis-pathfinder/README.md

 # Copy Source Location
-QGIS Plugin that adds layer context menu entries to copy a layer's source location to clipboard and to open in file explorer.
+QGIS Plugin that adds layer context menu entries to copy a layer's file path to clipboard and to open a file explorer at it's location.

 ## to do
 *[ ] update readme